 1. Email impersonation: Spoofed websites and phishing attempts

 This scam is the most common in the cryptocurrency world.
-Through phishing emails, scammers might impersonate representatives from popular cryptocurrency exchanges like Binance, Huobi Global or Coinbase.
+Through phishing emails, scammers might impersonate representatives from popular cryptocurrency exchanges like Binance, Huobi Global, or Coinbase.

 They could also impersonate Bitcoin wallets or other cryptocurrency apps.
 Oftentimes, they’ll issue a “security alert” in an attempt to alarm you and lure you to a fraudulent site to enter your security and account credentials.
 This allows them to gain access to your Bitcoin or cryptocurrency account.

 Fraudsters have become quite talented at recreating websites and making them look like the real deal.
+They use social engineering to convince people to hand over their personal details too.

 How to protect yourself against phishing attempts